 Results from the experiment it was found that no cultivars showed resistant reaction against root-knot nematode.
 Five cultivars viz.
 Red Candiman, American Beauty, Arka Arti, Arka Darshan and White Prosperity were found to be moderately resistant.
 In absence of resistant cultivars, these moderately resistant cultivars may be recommended for plantation in root-knot nematode infested areas.

 Fig. 2.
 View of the experiment

 Fig. 3.
 Galls on the roots of different gladiolus cultivars

 Table 2.
-Screening of gladiolus cultivars against root-knot nematode, M. incognita
+Mean number of galls and root-knot index measured in gladiolus cultivars

-(Mean of five replications)